GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

     - sudo python3 -m venv /opt/certbot/
     - sudo /opt/certbot/bin/pip install --upgrade pip
     - sudo /opt/certbot/bin/pip install certbot
+      - You may also want to install this as well if using nginx
+        - sudo /opt/certbot/bin/pip install certbot-nginx
     - sudo ln -s /opt/certbot/bin/certbot /usr/bin/certbot
     - Depending on if your web server is currently running
       - If it isn running